kartik-v/bootstrap-star-rating/README.md

 can be overridden with any other CSS markup.
 View the [documentation](http://plugins.krajee.com/star-rating) or a [complete demo](http://plugins.krajee.com/star-rating/demo) at Krajee JQuery plugins.

+> NOTE: Release v4.0.0 is a modified rewrite with various new enhancements and BC breaking features.
+It allows rendering richer markup for star symbols and offers theming support.

 ![Star Rating Screenshot](https://lh3.googleusercontent.com/puCbNL9LlBMty8DmaZxAq0yM8teuhM_hEvox-NuJ2x7xWedNhs8nwSk1Zo8FISFAsyt8=w1366-h768-rw-no)

 ## Features